trystan-geoffre/Full-Stack-Trading-App/README.md

   <h3>Languages</h3>

-**Python:** Main language used to deliver every functionalities linked to trading and data downloading
+**Python:** Language used to structure the platform functionalities.

-**SQLit:e** To create, maintain and dynamicly maintain a 5GB data base with 5 different tables and +35 millions rows
+**SQLite:** To create, maintain a 5GB database with 5 different tables and +35 millions rows.

 **HTML:** Used to create the Trading platform interface and website functionalities.